 - 16.3.1 A safe means of access is to be provided whilst the vessel is moored in port. - 16.3.2 Any gangways, passarelles and accommodation ladders shall be manufactured to adequate and recognised standards/rules.
-They shall be clearly marked with the number of persons and the total weight that can be safely carried. - 16.3.2.1 In case such equipment has no details about Safe Working Load, then a load test shall be carried out and witnessed by an Appointed Surveyor or Recognised Organisation.
-A test certificate shall be issued and retained on board.
+They shall be clearly marked with the number of persons and the total weight that can be safely carried.

+In case such equipment has no details about Safe Working Load, then a load test shall be carried out and witnessed by an Appointed Surveyor or Recognised Organisation.